Oxygen Enclosures

 Monitoring weight in an Isolette

-In this 1970s photo from the archives of OSF HealthCare Children's Hospital of Illinois, a nurse is shown weighing an infant inside an Isolette.
+In this 1970s photo from the archives of OSF HealthCare Children's Hospital of Illinois, a nurse is shown weighing an infant within an Isolette.

 Image from OSF HealthCare Children's Hospital of Illinois